 Pros: won’t go flat or change shape over time, doesn’t sleep hot

 Cons: thinner and heavy than most pillows – you’ll either love it or hate it.
-Luckily, if you think it’s for you but aren’t sure, Purple offers a 100 sleep trial on all of their pillows.
+Luckily, if you think it’s for you but aren’t sure, Purple offers a 100-sleep trial on all their pillows.
 If you don’t like it within that timeframe, return it for a full refund.

-Get this pillow if you like a lower profile pillow and aren’t someone who wants to hug their pillow.
+Get this pillow if you like a lower profile pillow and aren’t someone who wants to hug your pillow.
 This pillow won’t mold to you and isn’t super huggable!